 Table 1.
 Historically reported results within the Cobalt rich Leogang-Nockelberg area.

 The limited exploration and research material that exists comes from geological surface mapping and sampling of outcrops or exposures within the remaining accessible adits.
 Collectively this body of work has noted the complex structural environment as well as a strong strata-bound component to the cobalt bearing mineralisation which, coincidentally, was not the focus of historical exploitation.
-Recent works by the project, supported by significant geological modelling, waste dump sampling, soil sampling and field mapping has resulted in the delineation of a substantial Exploration Target*.

 Figure 2.
 Geological modelling showing the planned drilling at the Nockelberg Project